dtch1997/orchestrate/docs/running_notes.md

-# Orchestrate Project Status
+# Orchestrate Development Notes

-## Overview
+This document contains running notes on the development of the Orchestrate project, with the most recent updates at the top.

-Orchestrate is a framework for defining, executing, and managing AI workflows using YAML.
-The project allows users to create multi-step workflows where each step can leverage LLM capabilities, with results from previous steps feeding into subsequent ones.
+## March 2025 - MVP with OpenAI Integration

-## Current Status
+### Project Status (March 2025)

-As of March 2025, the project has reached a functional MVP (Minimum Viable Product) state with the following components implemented:
+Orchestrate has reached a functional MVP (Minimum Viable Product) state with the following components implemented:

-### Core Components
+#### Core Components

 1. **Workflow Engine**
    - Complete implementation of the workflow execution engine